Not every great story begins with a boom; sometimes there are early disappointments and other times

 organization.
 When passion is directed, it becomes a superpower.
 Remember that nothing

-4. Failure is inevitable: Failure is like that weed plant that grows when you are not mindful with
+incredible happens when you use ordinary energy. - Failure is inevitable: Failure is like that weed plant that grows when you are not mindful with

 your plant.
 Failure is inescapable, but you can manage it and strive to avoid it by staying ahead